About the Accountability in the ESSA Era Alliance

 The REL Mid-Atlantic: Accountability in the ESSA Era Research Alliance

-The REL is conducting a descriptive and simulation-based analysis to examine how specific aspects of the accountability system rules in Delaware, New Jersey, and the District of Columbia (DC) affect the types of schools identified for support.
-The study will answer the following research questions:
+The REL is conducting a descriptive and simulation-based analysis to examine how specific aspects of the accountability system rules in two mid-Atlantic states affect the types of schools identified for support for student subgroups.
+Specifically, middle schools are more likely to be identified for TSI for their students with disabilities (SWD) subgroups than are other combinations of subgroup and school level.
+The study seeks to explain this pattern by examining the following research questions:

 The design of information displays like school report cards can have a substantial effect on users.
 The REL is working with the District of Columbia Office of the State Superintendent of Education to test the impacts of different design factors.
 In this experiment, participants will view report cards that can vary in the factors we are investigating.
 Each participant can view up to two visually distinct report card designs.
 Across the entire sample, we will examine all possible combinations of design choices.
 After displaying each report card, we will measure parents' comprehension of information presented in the report card and their self-reported evaluations of the designs.
 The findings from this study will provide evidence of how different school report card designs affect usability.